-This document puts forth the RY 2026 Quality-Based Reimbursement (QBR) draft policy recommendations.
+This document puts forth the RY 2026 Quality-Based Reimbursement (QBR) final policy recommendations.
 Staff has and will continue vetting these recommendations with the Performance Measurement Workgroup (PMWG) and also greatly benefits from feedback provided by Commissioners and other stakeholders on draft recommendations and longer-term priorities.

-Draft Recommendations for RY 2026 QBR Program:
+Final Recommendations for RY 2026 QBR Program:

-- Modify Domain Weighting as follows for determining hospitals' overall performance scores: Person and Community Engagement (PCE) - 60 percent (+10%), Safety (NHSN measures) - 25 percent (-10%), Clinical Care - 15 percent (no change). - a.
+- Modify Domain Weighting as follows for determining hospitals' overall performance scores: Person and Community Engagement (PCE) - 60 percent (+10%), Safety (NHSN measures) - 30 percent (-5%), Clinical Care - 10 percent (-5%). - a.
 Within the PCE domain: - i.
-Increase domain weight to 60 percent to accommodate new measures but do not increase the weight on HCAHPS top-box and consistency scores. - ii.
-Continue to include four linear HCAHPS measures but reduce overall weight by half to accommodate new measures. - iii.
-Continue to include Medicare and Medicaid Timely Follow-Up (TFU) rates and add TFU Disparity Gap measure. - iv.
-Add an ED wait time measure.
+Increase domain weight to 60 percent to accommodate new measures. - ii.
+Decrease the weight on HCAHPS top-box; maintain weight on consistency linear measures. - iii.
+Continue to include Medicare and Medicaid Timely Follow-Up (TFU) rates and add TFU Disparity Gap measure weighted at 10 percent. - iv.
+Add an ED wait time measure weighted at 10 percent.

 - b.
 Within the Safety domain: - i.
-Reduce overall domain weight from 35 to 25 percent to match CMS VBP program. - c.
+Reduce overall domain weight from 35 to 30 percent to be closer to the CMS VBP program weight of 25 percent. - c.
 Within the Clinical Care domain: - i.
-Continue to include the inpatient mortality measure in the program. - ii.
-Add the all-payer, all-cause 30-Day Mortality measure. - iii.
-Split the weight on mortality between the two mortality measures. - 2.
+Remove THA-TKA measure and reduce domain weight by 5 percent. - ii.
+Continue to include the inpatient mortality measure in the program. - iii.
+Add the all-payer, all-cause 30-Day Mortality measure. - iv.
+Split the domain weight between the two mortality measures. - 2.
 Develop the following monitoring reports to track hospital performance:: - a.
 Timely Follow-Up for Behavioral Health - b.
 Sepsis Dashboard: Sepsis mortality, Sep-1 measure-Early Management Bundle, Severe Sepsis/Septic Shock - 3.
 Continue implementing the HCAHPS improvement framework with key stakeholders. - a.
 Explore statewide adoption of added question(s) to the survey linked to best practice with evidence that implementation improves HCAHPS scores. - b.
 Address emergency department length of stay/hospital throughput issues as strategy to improve HCAHPS - 4.
-Continue collaboration with CRISP and other partners on infrastructure to collect hospital electronic clinical quality measures and core clinical data elements for hybrid measures; - 5.
-Maintain the pre-set scale (0-80 percent with cut-point at 41 percent) and continue to hold 2 percent of inpatient revenue at-risk (rewards and penalties) for the QBR program. - Retrospectively evaluate 41 percent cut point using more recent data to calculate national average score for RY25 and RY26 - Based on more analyses on the impact of pre-COVID performance standards on national hospital performance, adjust the RY24 QBR cut point to be [to be determined in final policy, see discussion under revenue adjustment section]
+Continue collaboration with CRISP and other partners on infrastructure to collect hospital electronic clinical guality measures and core clinical data elements for hybrid measures; - 5.
+Maintain the pre-set scale (0-80 percent with cut-point at 41 percent) and continue to hold 2 percent of inpatient revenue at-risk (rewards and penalties) for the QBR program. - Retrospectively evaluate 41 percent cut point using more recent data to calculate national average score for RY25 and RY26 - b.
+Based on more analyses on the impact of pre-COVID performance standards on national hospital performance, adjust the RY24 QBR cut point to 0.32.